Emmanuel Sanders Player Prop Bets for NFL Week 11 | Buffalo vs. Indianapolis 11/21/2021

 Recent Performances

-- In last week's outing against the Jets, Sanders was targeted two times, totaling 27 yards on two receptions.
+- In last week's matchup with the Jets, Sanders caught two passes for 27 yards while being targeted two times.

-- Sanders has caught six passes on 14 targets for 92 yards during his last three games, averaging 30.7 yards per game.
+- Sanders has grabbed six passes (14 targets) for 92 yards (30.7 per game) in his last three games.

 Sanders' Buffalo Teammates